Emilia Fahlin: Career

 Born in Örebro, Sweden, Fahlin competed at the 2012 Summer Olympics in London during the women's road race, finishing 19th, and in the women's time trial, finishing 17th.
 At the 2016 Summer Olympics in Rio de Janeiro, she finished 27th in the Women's road race.
 Two weeks later, in late-August 2016, she won her first World Tour race, the Open de Suède Vårgårda in Sweden.

 In June 2019, Fahlin announced that she would be taking a break from racing to recover from injuries sustained in a training crash.
 She returned in September to place 15th in the 2019 UCI World Championships Road Race.

+After a 2025 season in which she made her debut at the Tour de France Femmes (finishing as the lanterne rouge), Fahlin announced her retirement following a diagnosis of iliac artery endofibrosis.